m1981/mychat/doc_interfaces.md

     temperature: number;

     /**
-     * Nucleus sampling parameter between 0 and 1
-     * Only considers tokens with cumulative probability <= top_p
-     * Lower values make output more focused on high-probability tokens */
+     * Controls diversity via nucleus sampling
+     * 0.1 = only consider tokens comprising the top 10% probability mass
+     * 1.0 = consider all tokens (but still weighted by probability) */
-    top_p: number;
+    top_p?: number;

     /**
+     * Whether to stream the response
+     * When true, the response will be delivered in chunks
-     * Whether to stream the response (true) or receive it all at once (false) */
+     * When false, the response will be delivered all at once */
     stream: boolean;

     /**
-     * System prompt to set context for the conversation
-     * Only for providers that support system prompts (e.g., OpenAI, Anthropic) */ system?: string;
+     * Thinking configuration for providers that support it (e.g., Anthropic)
+     * Enables the AI to reason through complex problems before responding */ thinking?: {
         /**
-     * Configuration for thinking mode
+         * Type of thinking mode
+         * - "enabled": AI will use thinking capabilities
-     * Only for providers that support thinking capabilities (e.g., Anthropic) */ thinking?: {
+         * - "disabled": AI will not use thinking capabilities */
+        type: "enabled" | "disabled";

         /**
-         * Type of thinking mode (e.g., "enabled")
-         */
-        type: string;

-        /**
-         * Maximum number of tokens to allocate for thinking */
+         * Maximum number of tokens to allocate for thinking
+         * Higher values allow for more complex reasoning but consume more tokens */
         budget_tokens: number;
     };

     /**
+     * System message for providers that support it separately from messages
+     * (e.g., Anthropic treats system messages differently) */
+    system?: string;

+    /**
      * Reduces repetition of the same tokens
-     * Higher values decrease likelihood of repeating the same phrases */ presence_penalty?: number;
+     * Higher values decrease likelihood of repeating the same phrases
+     * Optional, as not all providers support this
+     */
+    presence_penalty?: number;

     /**
      * Reduces repetition of the same topics
-     * Higher values decrease likelihood of discussing the same topics */ frequency_penalty?: number;
+     * Higher values decrease likelihood of discussing the same topics
+     * Optional, as not all providers support this
+     */
+    frequency_penalty?: number;

     /**
-     * Allow additional provider-specific fields
+     * Allow additional provider-specific request fields
      * Enables extensibility for provider-specific parameters */
     [key: string]: unknown;